jbakebwa/chakra-vue-zealy-demo/README.md

-# Chakra UI Vue Next v1 Starter
+# Chakra UI Vue v1 | Zealy Starter

 This repo is a starter template for the next version of Chakra UI Vue v1. v1 was rewriten from the ground up with the following new features: